avrech/ball_on_plate_balancing/README.md

 We look at the resulting signal, and see that there is still a considerable mass of outliers.
 The derivative of the position looks like this:
 ![Alt text](images/x-derivative.png?raw=true,center=true "A Noisy Position Signal vs. Time")
-No LPF can deal with such garbage, but a simple thresolding can do it.
+No LPF can deal with such garbage, but a simple thresolding can.
 We compute the distance between consequent samples, and if it is two large we sample again.
 This trick almost eliminated the noise.
 ![Alt text](images/after-resampling.png?raw=true,center=true "A Noisy Position Signal vs. Time")